dependabot/dependabot-core/README.md

 automatically include support for all languages, you can just include this gem and you'll get all you need.

+## Profiling

+You can profile a dry-run by passing the `--profile` flag when running it.
+This will generate a `stackprof-<datetime>.dump` file in the `tmp/` folder, and you can generate a flamegraph from this by running:
+`stackprof --d3-flamegraph tmp/stackprof-<datetime>.dump > tmp/flamegraph.html`.

 ## Why is this public?

 As the name suggests, Dependabot Core is the core of Dependabot (the rest of the